 To make the buttercream

-To fill the cake
+To fill and frost the cake

 - Once the cake layers are completely cooled, you may level them if desired.
 Use the offcuts to make cake pops (or just eat them with some buttercream).